 Subway Tile Installation

-Installation of subway tile is generally the same as any ceramic tile.
+The installation of subway tile is generally the same as any ceramic tile.
 You’ll want to start by making level measurements across the wall using a level to properly layout your tile.
 These measurements need to be exact.
 Don’t level to your countertops or cabinets as those could be skewed.

 Once you have a layout pattern you’ll need to sort out the amount of tile you’ll need as well as cut the tile to fit into the remaining spaces.

 You can then use dry-set mortar to set your tiles in place or a new product like Bondera to set your tiles easily and with no mess.
-You may need to setup a level support board to keep your tiles in place as they dry.
+You may need to set up a level support board to keep your tiles in place as they dry.

-Finally it’s time to grout the tile after the mortar has dried completely and then seal the grout with silicone sealer and caulk the edges where the tub or wall meets the tile.
+Finally, it’s time to grout the tile after the mortar has dried completely and then seal the grout with silicone sealer and caulk the edges where the tub or wall meets the tile.